 I Scream, You Scream, We All Scream for Ice Cream!

 Or pleading puppy dog eyes and wizzles of impatience for squeaky ice cream fun, as the case may be.
-Made of scrap fleece with easy-sew external seams, this ice cream toy concept can be easily scaled and customised to suit your sewing and toy preferences.
+Made of scrap fleece with easy-sew external seams, this ice cream cone toy concept can be easily scaled and customised to suit your sewing and toy preferences.
 I opted for simple vanilla, with slightly tricky to sew (but oh so cute cute) sprinkles and a cherry on top.
-I also thickened the cone with extra offcuts to create a waffle cone texture just for fun!
+I also thickened the cone with offcuts to create a waffle cone texture just for fun!
 Waffle cones are my favourite after all!
 And a little extra texture and thickness make it extra fun for play.

-✂️ Fleece is fun and easy to sew, but not as durable as many of the fabrics I prefer using for stuffed toys.
+Fleece is fun and easy to sew, but it’s not as durable as many of the fabrics I prefer using for DIY stuffed toys.
 If you’d prefer a stronger toy, you can swap the base fabric and embellish with fleece instead.
 That’s how we like to make most of our homemade dog toys.
 It’s much sturdier and more durable.
 The fleece here has raw edges, so changing the fabric may require modifying the toy to conceal the seams.
 Based on Humphrey’s love for his triangle toys, I think that if I was making another ice cream toy in the future, I’d use a rounded version of this design with cone and ice cream embellishments.
 See our DIY squeaky stuffed Halloween witch for an example of the triangle toy DIYs.

 Supplies and Materials